Marc Márquez and Ducati will win the 2025 MotoGP World Championship.

 Empty

-What made this weekend even more special was the performance of Pecco [Bagnaia], who won both the Sprint and Sunday’s race.
-Seeing him smile, while also celebrating the Riders’ Championship, is an image that will stay with us for a long time and says more than words about the power of Ducati.
+What made this weekend even more special was the performance of Pecco [Bagnaia], who won both the Sprint and Sunday's race.
+Seeing his smile, while also celebrating the Rider Championship, is an image that will stay with us for a long time and speaks volumes about the power of Ducati.

 Empty

-The Riders' Championship title added to the Constructors' Championship already secured in Barcelona, making it the sixth consecutive title for the Borgo Panigale manufacturer.
-A run of achievements unprecedented in MotoGP history and once again demonstrating the strength of a project built on talent, passion and Made in Italy excellence.
+The newly won Rider Championship title, added to the already secured Manufacturer's Championship title in Barcelona, marks the sixth consecutive title for manufacturer Borgo Panigale.
+This is an unprecedented streak in MotoGP history and once again demonstrates the strength of a project built on talent, passion, and Made in Italy excellence.

 At the heart of these successes are numbers that illustrate the commitment and meticulous work of the Borgo Panigale team:

-Detailed statistics show that to bring the Desmosedici GP to victory, the team spent more than 100,000 hours designing just the vehicle details.
-This process was supported by more than 11,000 hours of intensive calculations and simulations on Ducati's HPC (High-Performance Computing) computer clusters.
-In particular, the aerodynamic and engine aspects underwent more than 2,500 CFD (Computational Fluid Dynamics) simulation cycles, to ensure optimal performance and absolute precision.
+Detailed statistics show that, to bring the Desmosedici GP to victory, the team spent over 100,000 hours designing just the bike's components.
+This process was supported by over 11,000 hours of intensive computation and simulation on Ducati's HPC (High-Performance Computing) computer systems.
+In particular, the aerodynamic and engine aspects underwent over 2,500 CFD (Computational Fluid Dynamics) simulation cycles to ensure optimal performance and absolute precision.

 Empty

-The race car has not stopped at simulation, it has also undergone rigorous real-life testing.
-There have been more than 5,000 hours of testing on test benches and more than 200 hours of real-world testing with test driver Michele Pirro.
-Over the course of the season, the team has managed more than 80 engine changes and produced a total of 48 racing engines for the six Desmosedici GP riders.
+Beyond simulations, the racing car underwent rigorous real-world testing.
+Over 5,000 hours were spent on test benches, and more than 200 hours on the racetrack with test driver Michele Pirro.
+Throughout the season, the technical team managed over 80 engine changes and produced a total of 48 racing engines for the six Desmosedici GP drivers.

 Empty